edsondiasalves/enquete/README.md

 ## Usage

-**Enquete** is the simple way to make small researches when the user can create and opinate whatever subject they want.
-The results and changes are showed in real time It is possible to search and check the result for the quizzes, but for those resources is needed to create an account and sign in.
+**Enquete** is the simple way to make small researches, the user can create and opinate whatever subject they want.
+The quizzes, results and changes are showed in real time It is possible to search and check the result for all quizzes, but for create or opinate is needed to create an account and sign in.
-The app uses the firebase platform and are writing using AngularJs.
+The app uses the firebase platform and we are using AngularJs in the frontend.
-Currently the app are deployed at this  [test server](https://enquete-ba752.firebaseapp.com/) is maintained by me.
+Currently the app is deployed at this [test server](https://enquete-ba752.firebaseapp.com/) is maintained by me.
 Feel free to fork it and collaborate.

 ## Sources

 * `npm` - dependencies from [NPM](http://npmjs.org/)
-* `github` - dependencies directly from [GitHub](https://github.com/) (E.g. [Duo](http://duojs.org/), [JSPM](http://jspm.io/))
+* `github` - dependencies directly from [GitHub](https://github.com/)
 * `bower` - dependencies from [Bower](http://bower.io/)

 ## Contributing